sarkeraumio/Ping-Pong_Ball_Throwing_Robot/README.md

 > Demo video of working Ping Pong Ball Throwing Machine: [Overview of the robot](https://www.youtube.com/shorts/ksmupxvY3Tg)

-> Demo video of me controlling the robot from ps4 controller: [Me(with a ps4 controller in hand) controlling the robot](https://youtu.be/72vAwpTB5NQ )
+> Demo video of me(with a ps4 controller in hand) controlling the robot from ps4 controller: [Controlling the robot](https://youtu.be/72vAwpTB5NQ )
 ---

 ## Features